KapoorAkshit18/VSD-Real-World-Edge-AI-Lab/documentation.md

 ## Key Learning Outcomes from This AI Python Lab

-✅ You understood:
+✅ We understood:

 * Difference between **classification and regression**
 * Importance of **feature scaling**
 * How **decision boundaries are formed**
 * Why different models behave differently on the same dataset

-✅ You visually verified:
+✅We visually verified:

 * SVM = straight boundary
 * KNN = curved, data-driven boundary